Pedestrian Accident Attorney

 We’ve all heard terrifying stories of pedestrians being struck and killed while simply trying to cross the street.
 The term pedestrian includes any person who commutes by way of foot, wheelchair, or stroller.
 Whether someone is walking to work, jogging for exercise, or standing, pedestrians are the most vulnerable road users.
 Pedestrians are also bicyclists, riding scooters, and engaging in other activities on or near the roadways during which they do not have the physical protection of a motor vehicle.
 If you or a loved one has been injured in a traffic accident as a pedestrian, you likely have severe injuries and are suffering from extreme mental anguish.
 You may have insurance companies calling and medical bills piling up.
 A Houston pedestrian accident lawyer can help you move forward after sustaining injuries caused by the negligence and fault of someone else.

 Compared to passenger vehicle occupants, pedestrians are more than 1.5 times as likely to be fatally injured in a car crash on a given trip, according to the U.S. Centers for Disease Control and Prevention (CDC).
 When a vehicle strikes a pedestrian, it often results in life-threatening injuries or death.
-Even when a car is traveling at low speeds, a crashing into a pedestrian can cause traumatic brain injuries, broken bones, and serious back injuries.
+Even when a car is traveling at low speeds, when it crashes into a pedestrian, it can cause traumatic brain injuries, broken bones, and serious back injuries.

 Pedestrian Accident Statistics

-Based on a report from National Complete Streets Coalition at Smart Growth America, which assesses pedestrian safety across the country, Texas ranked as the 18th and 20th most dangerous cities for pedestrians.
+Based on a report from the National Complete Streets Coalition at Smart Growth America, which assesses pedestrian safety across the country, Houston and El Paso are ranked as the 18th and 20th most dangerous cities for pedestrians.
 Between 2010 and 2019, the two cities saw 1,513 pedestrian fatalities.
 Texas cities altogether had 5,308 pedestrian fatalities, making it the 10th most dangerous state for pedestrians.

-Houston, which ranks one of the top most dangerous city for pedestrians, is a particularly hazardous place to walk because its streets are designed to prioritize speed over safety.
-According to the report, there were 1,034 pedestrian fatalities in the Houston area from 2003-2012.
+Houston, which ranks one of the most dangerous cities for pedestrians, is a particularly hazardous place to walk because its streets are designed to prioritize speed over safety.
+According to the report, there were 1,298 pedestrian fatalities in the Houston area from 2010 to 2019.

 Common Causes of Pedestrian Accidents

-- Distraction – This is one of the most common factors in auto-pedestrian crashes.
-Any time the driver or pedestrian is distracted, the risk of crash increases.
+- Driving while distracted is the most common factor in auto-pedestrian crashes.
+Any time a driver is distracted, the risk of a pedestrian crash increases.

-- Failure to yield right of way to pedestrians at crosswalks
+- Failure to yield the right of way to pedestrians at crosswalks.

-- Failure to see a pedestrian when making a turn at an intersection or backing up
+- Failure to see a pedestrian when making a turn at an intersection or when backing up.

-Pedestrian accidents are most likely to occur in densely populated urban areas and from 6 to 9 p.m.
+Pedestrian auto accidents are most likely to occur in densely populated urban areas from 6:00 to 9:00 p.m.
 In most cases, pedestrians are struck by the front of a vehicle.
 Factors that can increase the severity of injury or likelihood of death include:

-- The speed of the vehicle at the point of impact
+- Speed of the vehicle at the point of impact

-- The size, type, and height of the vehicle
+- Size, type, and height of the vehicle

 - Age and weight of the pedestrian

-- Point of contact with the pedestrian (e.g. upper versus lower body)
+- Vehicle’s point of contact with the pedestrian (e.g., upper versus lower body)

-- Location of the accident (e.g. intersection, parking lot, non-roadway or intersection)
+- Location of the accident (e.g., intersection, parking lot, or non-roadway)

 Some of the injuries commonly seen in pedestrian accidents include: